 In 1998, the magazine category replaced the various other periodical categories, and a new category was added, new media.

-The Swedish Grand Journalism Prize has since its inception developed into one of the most prestigious and important honors for distinguished journalism in Sweden.
+The Swedish Grand Prize for Journalism has since its inception developed into one of the most prestigious and important honors for distinguished journalism in Sweden.

 In 2001 Bonnier AB instituted the Suuri Journalistipalkinto, a comparable prize in Finland.

-The 2012 ceremony took place on Nov.
-22 in the Rotunda of the Royal Swedish Opera in Stockholm.
+The 2013 ceremony will take place on Nov.
+21 in the Rotunda of the Royal Swedish Opera in Stockholm.

 Since 1997, many famous international journalists and media personalities have been the guests of honor at the award ceremony, including: